Want to learn new ways to make extra money?

-Paid surveys are all the rage these days.
-If you haven’t heard of them by now, you will see a lot more of them soon.
+Paid surveys are all the rage these days, and if you haven’t heard of them by now, you will soon.

-In fact, there are a dozens of sites offering paid online surveys.
+In fact, there are dozens of sites offering paid online surveys for money.
 And some are a lot better than others.

-That’s why our team sat down and studied ALL of the major survey sites to find out for ourselves which ones are legit (and high paying), and which ones are not.
+That’s why our team sat down and studied nearly all the best paid survey sites to find out for ourselves which ones are legit (and high paying), and which ones are not.

-At the end of this list, I go over many of the most commonly asked questions that new survey takers have, so be sure to read til the end!
+At the end of this list, I go over many of the most commonly asked questions that new survey takers have, so be sure to read till the end!

 Out of the dozens of sites out there offering survey opportunities, these are the best of the best.
 We have vetted each site using the following criteria:

-1. Track Record: With so many sketchy sites out there, trust is our number 1 priority.
+1. Track Record: With so many sketchy sites out there, trust is our number one priority.
 We are only recommending sites that have been around for years and have a positive track record.

 3. Income Potential: You deserve to get paid well for your time.
 The sites on this list are, in our experience, the highest paying survey sites on the internet.

 13 Best Paid Survey Sites (That Actually Pay)